hybridgroup/kidsrubyinstaller-debian/README.md

   $ rake deb:make
 ~~~
 These commands will create a debian installer based upon the current Kidsruby master branch and place the debain package in the kidsrubyinstaller-debian project root directory.

+NOTE: For a raspberry pi compatible package you must build this package on a raspberry pi